 Esther P. Kim is a Christian musician and worship minister.
 She graduated from Seoul High School of Arts, (majoring in piano) and Yonsei University (majoring in church music, particularly pipe organ).
 During her college years, she was involved in the “Contemporary Christian Music” movement and was instrumental in production of 5 recordings with various CCM groups.
 She was also involved in a widespread “Praise and Worship” movement in the late 1980’s among the younger generation of Koreans, while serving as a pianist/organist at Choongshin Presbyterian Church (pastored by her father).
 After her marriage to Daniel, Esther emigrated to the U.S., finishing the “Encore Program” (majoring in keyboard) at Musicians Institute in California.
 She also served as an accompanist with Fuller Seminary Vocal Ensemble, and was instrumental in production of “Jubilate!
 An Ancient Future Concert Mass.”
 Besides her extensive training and experience in music and worship, Esther has cultivated a vision for empowering women, developing training curricula, such as “Women in the Bible,” “Inner Healing for Women,” and “Identity Development for Women.”
 With her musical gifting, she plans to produce a number of therapeutic music CD’s for healing and meditation, particularly for the benefits of women and those in suffering.
 Presently, while serving as an administrator with North Korea mission organization called Reah International, Esther considers it a high calling to be a mother of three daughters, Sarah, Michelle, and Anna.

 David (Jin Hyouk) Choi is a man on a spiritual quest, with a background in computer science.
-For the past 10 years, he has worked as an application developer with International Vaccine Institute (IVI) in Korea.
-Having graduated from Soongsil University (majoring in Computer Electronic Communication Engineering), he is currently a graduate student at Asia United Theological University (Asian Center for Theological Studies and Mission – ACTS), majoring in Spiritual Theology under the mentorship of Daniel Kim.
-His research thesis has to do with understanding of cyber technology and virtual reality from the perspective of Christian spirituality.
-Born again some 6 years ago, David had some radical experiences in terms of street evangelism and supernatural manifestations.
+For the past 12 years, he has worked as an application developer with International Vaccine Institute (IVI) in Korea.
+David graduated from Soongsil University with B.S. degree in Computer Electronic Communication Engineering and from Asia United Theological University (a.k.a.
+ACTS) with M.A. degree in Spiritual Theology (under the mentorship of Daniel Kim).
+He continues his research in the area of cyber technology from the perspective of Christian spirituality.
+Born again some 8 years ago, David had some radical experiences in terms of street evangelism and supernatural manifestations.
 As a result, he has a heart for reaching out to the lost and saving souls.
-Presently, he is closely mentored by Daniel Kim, while serving as his special assistant.
-He is involved in various roles at Imago Christi Studio as general manager, facility manager, worship leader, research assistant, and webmaster.
-He has also been instrumental in all “theo-drama” productions at ACTS, serving as administrative liaison, technical manager, and video editor.
-His hobbies include CrossFit training and investigative research.
+Presently, he serves as the special assistant to Daniel Kim at Imago Christi Studio.
+Here, he is involved in various roles as general manager, worship leader, research assistant, and webmaster.
+He has also been instrumental in the “theo-drama” productions at ACTS, serving as administrative liaison, technical manager, and video editor.
+His hobbies include physical training and investigative research.